pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 $$\sum_{i=0}^\infty$$

-This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.
+Most print equation layout systems have similar mechanics.
+This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros or copy&paste are much easier to do.

 However, from a web design perspective it is a wild thing.
 Not the change as such (of course children change when a container switches from inline to block).
 But when you replace `\sum` with something else (say an "S" for "sum"), you will suddenly not get this behavior anymore.
+It's driven by (an allow list of) text nodes.

-From a layout perspective, this automatism wouldn't have to be builtin, but of course MathML, as a print equation layout system, builds it in.
+From a layout perspective, this automatism wouldn't have to be builtin - you have to have tooling to specify both layouts anyway - yet MathML, as a print equation layout system, builds it in.
 This means, we have intentionally ambiguous layout instructions that change rendering depending on text content.
 This very weird from the perspective text layout on today's web.

 From this we can take a step up and talk about the operator dictionary.
 Remember when I spoke about 1+1=2 not being the hard problem.
 Guess again, we made it hard!

 [I mean, what do you expect?
 There's a reason why [movies](https://knowyourmeme.com/memes/zach-galifianakis-math) will visually indicate something is difficult beyond comprehension by showing print equations layouts; even [memes about confusion](https://knowyourmeme.com/memes/math-lady-confused-lady) get more popular when you add equations to!]

 Naturally, there are traditions around how you space things.
 1+1=2?
 1+1 = 2?
 1 + 1 = 2?
 Or something more subtle?
-There are many traditions like this, the most well known being captured in Knuth's TeX book.
+There are many traditions like this, the most well known being Donald Knuth's as captured in the TeX book.

 But that's just it - they are traditions.
 Traditions, based on [Knuth's review](https://www.ams.org/journals/bull/1979-01-02/S0273-0979-1979-14598-1/) of Western (and mostly English language) publications from the late 19th and 20th century.

 And people can, do, and should deviate from traditions.
 If there's one thing I've learned working in mathematical publishing production, it's that authors are full of ideas for how these traditions should change (most are bad, some are genuinely good, sometimes the worst ones are the best).

 I mean, look at [this weird theorem layout from 1940](https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms/19.73_Part_1.28):